The neuroscience of drinking and how it affects the brain

 Have you ever wondered what exactly is going on in your brain when you’re enjoying a glass of wine or a cold beer?
 If you’ve pondered this question, you’re not alone.
 The neuroscience of drinking has been the subject of extensive research for decades, and there’s more to it than just the intoxicating “buzz” we feel.

-As we approach Sober October – a month-long challenge encouraging people to abstain from alcohol – it’s a perfect time to assess our relationship with drinking.
-Understanding how alcohol affects the brain can do more than prepare us for the challenge.
-It can help us make informed decisions about our drinking habits all year round, leading to improved wellness, better sleep tracked by our sleep tracker headband, and even saved dollars.
+Understanding how alcohol affects the brain and other parts of our body, can not only help improve overall brain health, but it can help us make informed decisions about our drinking habits, leading to improved wellness, better sleep tracked by our sleep tracker headband, and even saved dollars.

-In this blog post, we’ll dive into the immediate and long-term effects of alcohol on the brain and explore how we can be smarter about our drinking choices – thanks in part to our collaboration with Sunnyside, a mindful drinking app.
+In this blog post, we’ll dive into the immediate and long-term effects of alcohol on the brain and explore how we can be smarter about our drinking choices and our relationship with alcohol.

 Ready to dive into the science behind that sip?
 Let’s get started.